GautamDeepak/GEARS/Intro_RS_Prac05.md

 var landscapeRegions = ee.FeatureCollection([water,urban,forest]);
 ```

+##3 Charting of the spectral reflectance curve

-7. Now we can create a chart variable and then print the chart to the console.
+1. Now we can create a chart variable and then print the chart to the console.
 We use the image.regions function to summarise by class region, and the ee.Reducer.mean() function to obtain the mean reflectance value for each class for each band.

 ```JavaScript